 All of the tools used are attached to the painters’ belts or wrists, including paint pots and brushes.

-The Painter’s Work: to form an assessment, to clean, to apply the paint
+The Painter’s Work: Diagnose, clean, apply paint